Runes: Bluetooth

 The Bluetooth logo is a bind rune (a ligature) of two runes of the Younger Futhark, hagall and bjarkan, equivalent to the letters H and B, that are the initials of Harald Bluetooth, who was a king of Denmark from the Viking Age.

 Fantasy literature

-Runes play an important role in the horror story "Casting the Runes," by the academic Medievalist and ghost story author M. R. James, first published in his 1911 collection "More Ghost Stories of an Antiquary."
+Runes play an important role in the horror story "Casting the Runes", by the academic Medievalist and ghost story author M. R. James, first published in his 1911 collection "More Ghost Stories of an Antiquary".
 In J. R. R. Tolkien's novel The Hobbit (1937), the Anglo-Saxon runes are used on a map and on the title page to emphasize its connection to the Dwarves.
 They also were used in the initial drafts of The Lord of the Rings, but later were replaced by the Cirth rune-like alphabet invented by Tolkien, used to write the language of the Dwarves, Khuzdul.
-Following Tolkien, historical and fictional runes appear commonly in modern popular culture, particularly in fantasy literature, like in J. K. Rowling's Harry Potter, where Runes is a subject taught at Hogwarts, also in the 7th book Harry Potter and the Deathly Hallows, Dumbledore gave Hermione a children's book called The Tales of Beedle the Bard which is written in runes.
+Following Tolkien, historical and fictional runes appear commonly in modern popular culture, particularly in fantasy literature.